matihost/monorepo/k8s/istio/README.md

 make deploy-on-minikube

-# Deploys Istio on GKE with standalone NEGs for external provisioning
+# Deploys Istio on GKE with standalone NEGs with External Global HTTPS LoadBalancer for external provisioning
 # Assumes current kubecontext points to GKE cluster and gcloud context to project where GKE cluster is deployed
 make deploy-on-gke-neg